jesse-prpic/JessePrpic_T3A1_Workbook/README.md

 In this case, the program checks the user’s preferences and creates a suitable playlist, demonstrating how logical operators can guide program flow based on user input.

 # Question Eight

 # Question Nine
+In programming, data types are classifications used to define the type of data a variable can hold.
+Understanding data types is crucial because it dictates how the computer stores, manipulates, and interacts with data.
+Each data type has its own behavior, supported operations, and memory representation, influencing both performance and functionality within a program, these data types can be categorized into primitive types and objects (GeeksforGeeks, n.d.).

+JavaScript, like most programming languages, uses a range of built-in primitive data types.
+These are the most basic types of data that are immutable (i.e., they cannot be altered once created).
+The seven primitive data types in JavaScript are:

+1. Undefined
+This type represents a variable that has been declared but not yet assigned a value.
+It’s automatically assigned to a variable when no value is explicitly provided (GeeksforGeeks, n.d.).

+2. Null
+This type represents the intentional absence of any object value.
+It is often used to indicate that a variable should be empty or nullified (GeeksforGeeks, n.d.).

+3. Boolean
+A Boolean represents one of two possible values: true or false.
+It's commonly used for decision-making in control structures, these can be in the example of if statements (GeeksforGeeks, n.d.).

+4. Number
+This type represents numeric values, both integer and floating-point.
+JavaScript uses the IEEE 754 standard for floating-point arithmetic, which means it can handle very large and small numbers but also has some precision limitations (GeeksforGeeks, n.d.).

+5. String
+A string is a sequence of characters used to represent textual data.
+Strings can be defined using either single quotes (') or double quotes ("), or backticks (`) for template literals in JavaScript (GeeksforGeeks, n.d.).

+6. Symbol
+A Symbol is a unique and immutable primitive value primarily used to create unique object property keys.
+Symbols are especially useful for avoiding property name conflicts in objects (GeeksforGeeks, n.d.).

+7. BigInt
+BigInt is a new primitive type that allows you to work with integers larger than the largest number that can be represented by the regular Number type (which is 2^53 - 1).
+BigInts can represent arbitrarily large integers, making them useful for applications that require working with very large numbers for example cryptography, financial calculations, or handling large data sets (GeeksforGeeks, n.d.).

+For example, a string type can represent textual data such as a song title like "Getaway Car" by Taylor Swift.
+Similarly, the number type can be used to represent numeric values, such as the year of release, 2017, or the track duration in seconds, like 234.
+The boolean type holds values of true or false, which can be used in conditions, such as checking if a user has liked a song on Spotify: isLiked = true.
+Additionally, null signifies the intentional absence of a value, for instance, when an artist has no available albums: const albums = null;, while undefined indicates that a variable has been declared but not assigned a value, such as when a playlist hasn’t been set yet.
+In contrast, the object type can store collections of related data.
+For instance, a JavaScript object representing a Spotify playlist might look like this: const playlist = { name: "Chill Vibes", tracks: 20, creator: "Jesse" };.
+Furthermore, BigInt is used to handle integers that are too large for the number type.
+For example, if an artist like Taylor Swift who has 91100000 monthly listeners (Spotify, 5 November 2024), however to make this easier visiually you may end up using the number system like 91.1M.

+Another category of data types from primitive data types is; non-primitive, or otherwise known as objects.

+)) continue on non-primitve data

+GeeksforGeeks. (n.d.).
+JavaScript data types.
+GeeksforGeeks.
+Retrieved November 5, 2024, from https://www.geeksforgeeks.org/javascript-data-types/

+Spotify.
+(5 November, 2024).
+Taylor Swift.
+Spotify. https://open.spotify.com/artist/06HL4z0CvFAxyc27GXpf02

 # Question Ten